KangChangKi/coursera-datascience_getting-and-cleaning-data_course-project/README.md

 and extracts the data files into 'data' directory in current working directory.
 Each data file is in text format.

-It merges test and train data.
-Also it joins 3 data files: feature, activity, and subject files.
-As the result there is only one data.
+It merges 2 sets of data, which are test and train data.
+Also it joins 3 different data files: feature, activity, and subject files.
+As the result, there is only one data.

-It calculates the average of the data for each subject and activity.
+It calculates the average of the feature for each subject and activity.

-Also it renames column names into more cleaner ones.
+Also it renames a little bit cryptic column names into more cleaner ones.

 Because there are values instead of variables on headers of the data, it reconstruct some columns into mean and std columns.